dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic12.md

 ### Example usage
 **Delegated**

-* _Group.ReadWrite.All_ : Your app presents a group-picker that lets the signed-in user join a group by choosing from an enumerated list of Office 365 groups that is based on search criteria entered by the user.
+* _Group.ReadWrite.All_ : Present a group-picker that lets the signed-in user join a group by choosing from an enumerated list of Office 365 groups that is based on search criteria entered by the user.
 The app needs to both discover (find) Office 365 groups and update the membership of the chosen group.
-* _Group.ReadWrite.All_ : Your app lets the signed-in user create groups.
+* _Group.ReadWrite.All_ : Let the signed-in user create groups.
 * scenario 3

 **Application**